FahimFBA/winml/src/pages/intro.md

 ## Sequences for Making Your Windows OS ML/DL Ready (Right now!)

 - [Prerequisite](/prerequisite) - You need to ensure some basic things for your Windows machine before even starting any other things mentioned in this project.
 Please make sure to check at least whether all of the prerequisites are met in your system or not before jumping forward.
+- [WSL](/wsl) - You need to ensure that you have successfully installed WSL2 and the latest working version of Ubuntu in your system.